-So I've decided to change and make it more personal in general.
-It's no small task this though there is a lot to think about when you change your internet presence:
+So I've decided to change (the old site will be decommissioned on 2nd June 2021) and make it more personal in general.
+It's no small task this though as there is a lot to think about when you change your internet presence:

 The cost of a new URL - actually, pretty cheap